Updated March, 2021

 Northern California’s redwood trees inspired naturalist John Muir and photographer Ansel Adams.
 Later, U.S. President Theodore Roosevelt described a night camping beneath Yosemite redwood trees as “like lying in a great solemn cathedral, far vaster and more beautiful than any built by the hand of man.”

 Of course, we’re talking about the Sequoioideae, the family that includes California’s coast redwood trees and their cousins, the Giant Sequoias.
-While these giant redwood trees have several common characteristics, like distinctive cinnamon-red bark, they are actually different species.

 Coast redwoods (as their name suggests) are found in a narrow 50-mile band along the California, Oregon and Washington coasts.
 The other redwoods, called Giant Sequoias, grow naturally along the western slope of the Sierra Nevada mountains, between 5,000 and 7,000 feet above sea level.